We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 In order for a payment to help you build credit, the company receiving the payment must report it to the credit bureaus.

 Cell phone companies rarely report to credit bureaus which means that you are not building credit by paying that bill.
 If you use a credit card to pay for your cell phone bill and then make your credit card payment on time, that will help you build a good credit score.

 But in that example, your cell phone bill does not directly help with building credit.

-If you want your cell phone bill to help improve your credit score, you will need to find and use a service such as Experian Boost or Grow Credit.
-Both are free tools that allow you to add payment history for bills such as your phone bill, cable bill, and streaming service bill to your credit reports.
+They are all free tools that allow you to add payment history for bills such as your phone bill, cable bill, and streaming service bill to your credit reports.